 SMSF Loan fees

-Firstmac Residential SMSF loans offer no application fees, no settlement fees, and no legal fees for a refinance.
-There are however some fees that come with the SMSF loan including:
+Firstmac Residential SMSF loans come with no application fees, no annual/monthly fees, no settlement fees, and no legal fees for a refinance.
+Fees that apply include:

 Eligibility Criteria